AsahiLinux/docs/FAQ.md

 ## Do I need to reinstall to get new features / updates?

 No!
 Just upgrade your system using `pacman -Syu`.
 Kernel updates will require a reboot.
 Consider a tool like `needrestart` to determine if there are any outdated services or an outdated kernel running.

+## Two of the keys on my keyboard are swapped

+This is a propriety inherent to some apple keyboards.
+Please read https://wiki.archlinux.org/title/Apple_Keyboard to learn how to fix this issue.